hvags/effective-octo-eureka/README.md

 # effective-octo-eureka
 inf367 final project

 This is the https://github.com/hvags/effective-octo-eureka repository, which contains the implementation of our final project.
 The code pertaining to the execution of the embedding pipelines is presented in three sequential notebooks.
+The notebooks are set up to be possible to run end-to-end in sequence.

+**Note: Particularly notebooks *2_hpo* and *3_reporting* will trigger the training of all models on all datasets if left untouched before running.**

 All data and notebooks are available in the github repository.

 ## Data preprocessing
 *1_triple_data_manipulation.ipynb*